froala/KMSFroalaEditorBundle/README.md

 This bundle provides an integration of the WYSIWYG [Froala Editor](https://editor.froala.com/) free version.
 For a commercial use, please read the [Froala license agreement](https://editor.froala.com/license) and go to the [pricing page](https://editor.froala.com/pricing).

+##Important note : migration from v1 to v2##

+Froala released a new version of its editor, this update is the opportunity to redo the major part of this bundle.
+To migrate from v1 to v2, just follow instructions bellow, it's easier and faster than before.

 ##Quick installation guide

-###Step 1 : Add KMSFroalaEditorBundle to your composer.json
+###Step 1 : Add KMSFroalaEditorBundle to your composer.json (according to your needed version)

 ```
 {